N. A. Tombazi: Biography

-Yeit sighting
+Yeti sighting

 In 1925, Tombazi recorded a potential sighting of a Yeti, a "tall, naked figure tugging at rhododendron bushes", at 15,000 feet (4,500m) in Nepal; recounting:

 "Unquestionably, the figure in outline was exactly like a human being, walking upright and stopping occasionally to uproot or pull at some dwarf rhododendron bushes.
 It showed up dark against the snow and as far as I could make out, wore no clothes."

 About two hours later, Tombazi and his companions descended the mountain, and saw what appeared to be the creature's footprints, described as "similar in shape to those of a man, but only six to seven inches long by four inches wide....
 The prints were undoubtedly those of a biped."

 Tombazi did not believe in the yeti, thinking the figure he saw was a traveling hermit.
 In 1925, he wrote a book about his experiences called Account of a Photographic Expedition to the Southern Glaciers of Kangchenjunga in the Sikkim Himalaya.